Kelvinmti/GymPointAPI/README.md

 $ yarn sequelize db:migrate
 ```

-## Usage
+## 📌 Usage
-Now you are ready to start e teste the API.
+Now you are ready to start e test the API.

 From your command line: